marceloasl99/blackjack/README.md

 - Dealer automatically draws until reaching at least 17
 - Correct Ace handling as either 1 or 11
 - Hidden dealer card during the player's turn
-- Automatic detection of Blackjack, bust, win, loss, and push
+- Detection of Blackjack, bust, win, loss, and push
 - Automatic session ending when the balance is below the minimum bet
-- Local leaderboard saved in the browser
+- Option to restart with a new **$10,000** session
-- Duplicate player names receive suffixes such as `(1)`, `(2)`, and `(3)`
+- Duplicate names receive suffixes such as `(1)`, `(2)`, and `(3)`
+- Local leaderboard with browser persistence
+- Optional shared `data.txt` leaderboard through PHP
+- Automatic local fallback when the PHP backend is unavailable
-- Animated card dealing
+- Animated cards and touch-friendly controls
 - Keyboard shortcuts
-- No frameworks, dependencies, build tools, or backend required
+- No frontend framework, package manager, or build process required

 ## 🕹️ How to Play